cloud-design-dev/cloud-design-dev.github.io/docs/ibm-cos/veeam-scale-out.md

 ibmcloud iam service-id <name-of-your-service-id> --output json | jq -r '.[].id'
 ```

-> You will use the value returned by the above command in another command.
-Please note it.
+**Note:** You will use the value returned by the above command in another command.
+Please save it.

 #### Assign Service ID an access policy